Logging

 All VxSuite applications use the same framework to log user actions, application processes, and errors.
 The logs are persisted to disk and can be exported by election managers or system administrators.

 Log Event Type - Describes whether the event is a status update or an action, and whether it originated with the user, application, or larger system.
-The full list of log event types with descriptions is included in the automatically generated log documentation.
+The full list of log event types with descriptions is included in the automatically generated log .

-User - If there was an authenticated user role at the time of a user action, describes the role as
+User - If there was an authenticated user role at the time of a user action, describes the role as system_administrator

 .
-If no user was authenticated, thenunknown
+If no user was authenticated, then unknown

 .
-If event does not originate from the user but rather automatically from the application or operating system, it will besystem
+If event does not originate from the user but rather automatically from the application or operating system, it will be system

-.Disposition - For actions that can fail or succeed,
+Disposition - For actions that can fail or succeed, success

-for not applicable.Source - Indicates where in the system's architecture the log came from, whether it be the frontend renderer, the frontend server, the backend server, a hardware daemon, or the operating system.
+Source - Indicates where in the system's architecture the log came from, whether it be the frontend renderer, the frontend server, the backend server, a hardware daemon, or the operating system.

 Message - The log message itself, which may not be present if the log event ID sufficiently describes the event.